pypy/pypy.org/posts/2024/10/jit-peephole-dsl.rst

 - A related problem is that I don't understand what it means for a rewrite to be correct if some of the operations are only defined for a subset of the input values.
 E.g. division isn't defined if the divisor is zero.
-In theory, a division operation in the trace should always be preceeded by a check that the divisor isn't zero.
+In theory, a division operation in the trace should always be preceded by a check that the divisor isn't zero.
 But sometimes other optimization move the check around and the connection to the division gets lost or muddled.
-What optimizations can we still savely perform on the division?
+What optimizations can we still safely perform on the division?
 There's lots of prior work on this question, but I still don't understand what the correct approach in our context would be.